rg-3/tenv.rb/README.md

 ## <a id='commands'> Built-in Commands </a>

+This section is for getting a taste of twenv.rb - it is not a comphrensive overview but something to get you started.

 **<a id='commands-write-a-tweet'> 1) write-tweet</a>**

 You could write a tweet with the following Ruby code: